 Damning legal complaints are being compiled by the Animals Australia legal team citing serious breaches of the Prevention of Cruelty to Animals Act and the Wildlife Act.

-This comes just days after Animals Australia and CADs were forced to approach the Vic Supreme Court to block shooters from killing birds on a major Victorian wetland where threatened species were seeking refuge.
+This came just days after Animals Australia and CADs were forced to approach the Vic Supreme Court to block shooters from killing birds on a major Victorian wetland where threatened species were seeking refuge.

 Drought-affected birds are failing to breed and wetlands are at historic lows.
 If the Andrews Government had acted on science, instead of recklessly pandering to a tiny minority who want to kill animals for ‘sport’, it wouldn’t have allowed a shooting season at all.